 You are not just shocking your system; you are giving it a master class in its own native pharmacy, training it to produce and utilize these powerful chemicals more effectively.

-The Long-Term Adaptation: Raising the Window of Tolerance
+The Long-Term Adaptation: Widening the Window of Tolerance

 With consistent practice, the goal is not to eliminate the initial shock, but to change everything that happens after.
 This is the concept of the Window of Tolerance—the zone of arousal where you can function effectively.